Micro-credentials Policy

 Requirements

-1. Micro-credentials must adhere to the Universities’ guiding principles: Micro-credentials, as approved by CUAP.
+1. Micro-credentials must adhere to the Universities’ guiding principles: Micro-credentials, as approved by the Committee on University Academic Programmes (CUAP).

-2. Micro-credentials may be developed at levels 4-8 on the qualifications framework (Foundation, Undergraduate or Postgraduate).
+2. Micro-credentials may be developed at levels 4-8 on the New Zealand Qualifications and Credentials Framework (Foundation, Undergraduate or Postgraduate).

 3. Micro-credentials must be awarded on the basis of the achievement of outcomes appropriate to their level, and not just recognise participation.